benlesh/angular-transit/README.md

 MIT Licensed

 A module for AngularJS containing directives for CSS3 animations.
-The goal of this project is to create a robust toolset for creating animations from code with AngularJS. **This is currently beta**.
+The goal of this project is to create a robust tool set for creating animations from code with AngularJS. **This is currently beta**.
 I haven't figured out a great way to end-to-end test this.

 Upcoming Releases:

+- Realtime re-evaluation of values.
+So you can do things like `left: x + 'px'` where $scope.x is changing.
 - Support for @keyframes animations
 - Legacy browser detection and support (probably in a separate file)
 - Chained transitions per trigger.
 So basically one trigger can add n-transitions to the transit queue.